 2. Strategic positioning of your images

-3. Use text for your image!
+3. Use text for your image (Alt text)

 Many of your clients will have image blocking turned on by default.
-This means that your carefully chosen images won’t be able to be to viewed by them.
-While recent research says that fifty-five percent of consumers turn on the images in the emails they receive, that means almost half won’t – unless there is a compelling reason to do so.
+That means your carefully chosen images won’t be visible to them in their emails.
+According to research, 43% of Gmail users read their emails without having images on, and only 55% of people turn on the images in the emails they receive.
+That means almost half of email users won’t view emails with images – unless there’s a compelling reason to do so.

 Use alt tags that highlight the purpose of the image – and if you’re not sure what that is for a particular image, it’s a good reminder to reconsider whether that image is appropriate for your message.